Johann Büttikofer: Nature conservation

-Büttikofer was chairman of the Dutch Society for the Protection of Birds (1909-1924).
-A small 6 ha ornithological reserve established in his honour in 1926 on the island of Texel in the North Holland province of the Netherlands still bears the name Büttikofer's Mieland.
-This reserve is now part of a complex of larger and smaller terrains referred to as "The low lands of Texel" and managed by the Netherlands Society for the Preservation of Natural Monuments Vereniging Natuurmonumenten.
+Büttikofer was chairman of the Dutch Society for the Protection of Birds (1909–1924).
+A six-hectare ornithological reserve established in his honour in 1926 on the island of Texel in the North Holland province of the Netherlands still bears the name Büttikofer's Mieland.
+This reserve is now part of a complex of larger and smaller terrains referred to as the "Low Lands of Texel" and are managed by the Netherlands Society for the Preservation of Natural Monuments Vereniging Natuurmonumenten.

-In 1924 Büttikofer retired and relocated to Bern, Switzerland, residing only a short distance from the natural history museum where he began his highly productive career.
+In 1924, Büttikofer retired and relocated to Bern, Switzerland, residing only a short distance from the natural history museum where he began his highly productive career.
 He remained active in scientific meetings until he died of pneumonia on June 24, 1927, following a trip to the Dutch East Indies.
 He was survived by his wife Petronella.
 Dr. Büttikofer was held in high regard by his European and African colleagues.
-Some 25 years after his death, G. A. Brouwer noted, in his book on Dutch ornithologists that "he was not merely a friend of animals, but he also had a great sympathy for his fellow man, a characteristic that had already been very useful in Liberia, and was pleasant, convivial and a man of authority, who played a leading role in several societies."
+Some 25 years after his death, G. A. Brouwer noted, in his book on Dutch ornithologists, "he was not merely a friend of animals, but he also had a great sympathy for his fellow man, a characteristic that had already been very useful in Liberia, and was pleasant, convivial and a man of authority, who played a leading role in several societies."